weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/cicd.md

 ### Versions 1.x.y and larger

-Once v1.0.0 is reached, we aim to use Semantic Versioning as it was intended.
+Versions v1.0.0 and onwards use Semantic Versioning as it was intended.

 ## Deprecations